Richard Kahlenberg: Career

 Kahlenberg won the William A. Kaplin Award for Excellence in Higher Education Law and Policy Scholarship for his research on ways selective colleges can open the doors to more economically disadvantaged students.
 William G. Bowen and Michael S. McPherson wrote that he “deserves more credit than anyone else for arguing vigorously and relentlessly for stronger efforts to address disparities by socioeconomic status.”
-He served as an expert witness to the plaintiffs in Students for Fair Admissions v.
-Harvard and Students for Fair Admissions v.
-University of North Carolina.